-- James and Katherine Melsa Professor in Engineering
+- James L. and Katherine S. Melsa Dean of Engineering

 B.S., Michigan Technological University

 Ph.D., Rice University

 Sarah Rajala (Rye-ah-lah) became the 12th dean of the College of Engineering at Iowa State University on April 1, 2013.
 She leads the largest college on campus and is responsible for more than 9,600 students, 500 faculty and staff, 12 academic majors, multiple research centers and programs, and 11 buildings that comprise the engineering complex.